mai-space/template-typo3-extension/README.md

 ## ✨ FEATURES

 - ✅ DDEV Setup with commands and testing environment
-- ✅ PHPStan Level 8 continous testing
+- ✅ PHPStan Level 8 continuous testing
 - ✅ TypoScript Linting
 - ✅ EditorConfig Checks and Fixes
 - ✅ Documentation Template and Rendering
-- ✅ Github Actions for CI/CD
+- ✅ GitHub Actions for CI/CD
 - ✅ Generic TYPO3 Extension Template for rapid Development

 ## 🔧 HOW TO USE